-

 @NotNull public static @NotNull List<String> findSimilar(@Nullable @Nullable String base, int allowDifference, @Nullable @Nullable ToIntBiFunction<String, String> counter, @Nullable @Nullable List<String> values) Finds similar strings to the given base string.

-A value will be considered similar if the difference is less or equal to the givenallowDifference
+A value will be considered similar if the difference is less or equal to the givenallowDifference.

 The similarity will be checked with the given counter-function.